officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-standard-overview.md

 ---
-title: Vad är Azure Standard Load Balancer?
+title: What is Azure Standard Load Balancer?
 titleSuffix: Azure Load Balancer
-description: Med den här utbildnings vägen kan du komma igång med en översikt över Azure Standard Load Balancer-funktioner.
+description: With this learning path, get started with an overview of Azure Standard Load Balancer features.
 services: load-balancer
 documentationcenter: na
 author: asudbring